walmarek/Best-Wood-World-JS/README.md

 - 🔭 I’m currently creating my own website [**BEST WOOD WORLD**](https://walmarek.github.io/homepage/)

+This is my project.
+It's website where you can findout about my products.

+Woodworking is my passion and time when I can look om something else then a screen.

+For beginning I used HTML and CSS, but website is in building stage so after some time there should be some more interesting features.

+Please check and share your thoughts.

 - 👯 At the moment I'm working o other project as well [**CURRENCY CONVERTER**](https://walmarek.github.io/currencyConverter)

 - You can contact me at: **walmarek1987@gmail.com**